Integrating domain knowledge: using hierarchies to improve deep classifiers: Introduction

 Besides information from more training data, domain knowledge in the form of high-level information about the structure of the problem can be considered.
 In contrast to annotations of training data, this kind of domain knowledge is already available in many cases from projects like iNaturalist \cite{VanHorn2017iNat}, Visual Genome \cite{Krishna2017VG}, Wikidata \cite{Vrandevcic2014Wikidata} and WikiSpecies\footnote{\url{https://species.wikimedia.org/wiki/Main_Page}}.

 In this paper, we use class hierarchies, \eg WordNet \cite{Fellbaum1998WordNet}, as an example of domain knowledge.
 In contrast to approaches based on attributes, where annotations are often expected to be per-image, class hierarchies offer the option of domain knowledge integration on the highest level with the least additional annotation effort.
 We encode the properties of such a class hierarchy into a probabilistic model that is based on common assumptions around hierarchies.
 From there, we derive a special label encoding together with a corresponding loss function.
 These components are applied to a \gls{cnn} and evaluated systematically.
-The construction could also be interpreted as a special case of learning using privileged information (LUPI, \cite{Vapnik2009LUPI}).

 Our main \textbf{contributions} are: (i) a deep learning method based on a probabilistic model to improve existing classifiers by adding a class hierarchy which (ii) works with any form of hierarchy representable using a \glsfirst{dag}, \ie does not require a tree hierarchy.
 We evaluate our method in experiments on the CIFAR-100 \cite{Krizhevsky2009CIFAR}, ImageNet and NABirds \cite{VanHorn2015NAB} datasets to represent problem domains of various scales.

-\subsection{Related Work}
+\section{Related Work}

-In the following, we describe how our work relates to existing work in the field of hierarchical classification, where hierarchical data may be encountered and how it relates to knowledge transfer. \paragraph{Hierarchical Classification} The authors of \cite{Silla2011HClass} offer an extensive survey and a generalized view on hierarchical classification.
-Most hierarchical classifiers can be categorized under their proposed notation.
-Criteria include (i) how many classes may be predicted at once, (ii) whether non-leaf classes can be predicted, (iii) if the underlying hierarchy is a tree or a \gls{dag} and (iv) how the classifier's architecture maps to the hierarchy.
-A categorization scheme is also proposed for the hierarchical classification problems themselves, where they are grouped by (i) tree or \gls{dag} structure, (ii) how many classes are labeled per sample and (iii) whether the labels are always as specific as possible.

-Considering this categorization, our method has the following properties: (i) it can predict many classes at once, but is limited to one for our experiments, (ii) it can predict non-leaf classes (see \cref{sec:expmlnp}) if desired, (iii) it supports \glspl{dag} as underlying hierarchies, not just trees, and (iv) it does not fit any of the described policies (see \cref{sec:loss}).
-The problems tackled in our experiments are (i) defined by a \gls{dag} structure, (ii) have one class label per sample and (iii) the labels are always as specific as possible.
+Hierarchical methods have been subject of extensive research in image categorization.
+A given class hierarchy can be used explicitly to build a hierarchical classifier \autocite{hwang_learning_2011,marszalek_semantic_2007}, to regularize a preexisting model \autocite{fergus_semantic_2010,srivastava_discriminative_2013}, to construct an embedding space \autocite{barz_hierarchy-based_2019,faghri_vse++:_2017,frome_devise:_2013, hwang_unified_2014}, in metric learning-based methods \autocite{hwang_learning_2011,verma_learning_2012,zhang_embedding_2016} or, to construct a probabilistic model \autocite{deng_large-scale_2014, gaussier_hierarchical_2002}.